 However, as time went on, my acne slowly but surely crept back.
 In addition to this, my hormones were a complete disaster and on top of that, some new problems arose.
 After running a bunch of tests, 'Accutane' no longer seemed worth it.
 Not only was my acne creeping back, I now had elevated liver enzymes, inflammation and my gut microflora was out of sorts.

 So what do you do when you've tried seemingly every solution Western medicine has to offer?

 You turn to holistic medicine and naturopathy.

-The first thing my naturopath suggested, was that my symptoms aligned with Poly Cystic Ovarian Syndrome (PCOS).
-A condition I suspected from the moment I had my first irregular cycle as a young girl that was dismissed by my family doctor on several occasions.
+The first thing that a naturopath suggested, was that my symptoms aligned with Poly Cystic Ovarian Syndrome (PCOS).
+A condition I suspected from the moment I had my first batch of irregular menstrual cycles that was dismissed on several occasions by my family doctor.

 I finally had an answer.

 This is why traditional approaches to acne would not help my skin because the problem stemmed from within.